 I hopped up and grabbed an old spaghetti-strap evening dress with a silver shimmer threaded in the poppy red fabric.
-Using my own magical tailor skills—skills only used for school purposes before—I shortened the length to below my knees and raised the neckline and dropped the back a bit.
-Then I worked some spells to change the color to that of the galaxy.
+Using my own magical tailor skills—skills only used for school purposes before—I shortened the length to below my knees, raised the neckline, and dropped the back a bit.
+Then I worked some spells to change the color to that of the night sky.

-When I slipped it on, I knew that the swirled black, navy, and violet colors truly looked like I wore the galaxy, especially when I swayed and the silver shimmered like twinkling stars.
+When I slipped it on, I knew that the swirled black, navy, and violet colors truly looked as though I wore the galaxy, especially when I swayed and the silver shimmered like twinkling stars.

 Well, that should leave him speechless.

 I chose some simple silver jewelry and swept up my hair in a messy bun.
-I really had time only to grab my purse and jacket, for I was afraid of running late.
-I Apparated straight to Diagon Alley-
+I really had time only to grab my purse and a light cloak, for I was afraid of running late.
+I Apparated straight to Diagon Alley—

 —and almost straight into Wood's arms.
 He laughed as I crashed into him.
 "I didn't know you were so enthusiastic."

 I blushed.
 "Where are we going?"
 I asked, changing the subject before he could poke too much fun at me.